 Besides aesthetics, the copper in rose gold makes it more durable, so it’s a great option for those with extra active lifestyles.

-CAN YOU BE ALLERGIC TO ROSE GOLD?
+CAN YOU HAVE AN ALLERGY TO ROSE GOLD?

 If you’re allergic to copper, there’s a chance you could be allergic to rose gold.
 Copper allergies are very rare, and rose gold allergies are even more seldom as the copper content in fine jewelry is so low, however it is possible!